sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 # Container Images

+- Created with `docker build`
 - Filesystem layers
-- Created with `docker build`
-- Sometimes referenced with `sha256:...`
 - Inspecting images to see history and config
 - Multi-platform images
+- Sometimes referenced with `sha256:...`

 ???

+- You've likely run `docker build` to create them, or some other builder
 - Most people here know what a container image is, often described as a set of filesystem layers
-- You've likely run `docker build` to create them, or some other builder
+- You've likely inspected an image and seen the command that it runs, maybe the history of how it was built, but that's not a layer
+- Perhaps you have built multi-platform images to support other architectures like arm64 for M1 users
 - You have probably seen `sha256:...` digests to pin an image
-- You've likely inspected an image and seen the command that it runs, maybe the history of how it was built, but that's not a layer
-- And lately you've almost certainly noticed more multi-platform images, how does that work
-- Lets open this up and see how all of it works
+- Lets dissect this

 ---